Ingredients and Basic necessities: Fondue pot and fondue forks,

 Meat straight from the pan is still very hot.
 Therefore let the meat rest (on a paper towel) on your fondue plate after taking it from the pan (this will absorb much of the oil) and cool it slightly.

-Warning: do not eat the meat directly from the fondue stick: the sticks will become very hot in the hot oil !
+Warning: do not eat the meat directly from the fondue fork: these will become very hot in the hot oil !